ErikOSorensen/inverse_riaa/README.md

 with isolated (stereo) BNCs in and out.
 There is an option to add 20 dB of attenuation for testing MC phono preamps.

-First build with the faceplate from jlcpcb had some issues:
+First build with the front panel from jlcpcb had some issues:

 1. The switch and the BNC connectors should have been more forward on the board, accounting for the plastic bezel.
 2. The mounting holes were off by a bit and quite tight.
 I drilled them out to make the front panel sit flat, not pretty.
 3. The grounding should of the case needs a bit more work; since the box is anodized there is not good contact throughout.

+For this first build I have used Susumu 0.5% resistors and Murata 1% capacitors (paralleled up).

 ## Characterization